nginxinc/nginx-basics-workshops/lab/caching/cache_proxy.md

    ![cache hit ratio](media/2020-06-25_14-53.png)

-## Task 3: Restricting Access to the Purge Command and using Cache purge API
+## Exercise 3: Restricting Access to the Purge Command and using Cache purge API

 1. Inspect `proxy_cache_global.conf` again, and find the `geo` and `map` blocks that identifies requests that use the HTTP `PURGE` method and deletes objects in the cache matching those URLs.